mikepartelow/mikepartelow.github.io/docs/_posts/2025-10-07-wiresharking-sonos.md

         </s:Envelope>
 ```

 Oh, well... that clearly isn't enqueuing my playlist.
 So much for lucky guesses.
-So I started at the top with the first request to `/MediaRenderer/AVTransport/Control`.
-The first request clears the existing queue, the second request loads my playlist, the third seeks to the beginning of the playlist, and the fourth initiates playback.
+Starting from the top with the first request to `/MediaRenderer/AVTransport/Control`, that request clears the existing queue, the second request loads my playlist, the third seeks to the beginning of the playlist, and the fourth initiates playback.
 More stuff happens after that, but that seems like enough to sink my teeth[^7] into right now.

 Here's the XML payload for loading the playlist: